A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Dataset Analyses

 \subsection{Annotation Recreation}

-The annotations from above datasets are ranged from 1 to 9.
-As mentioned before, we attempt to conduct 2-class recognition in DEAP, AMIGOS and PMEmo for the fair comparison with previous works.
+The annotations from the above datasets are ranged from 1 to 9.
+As mentioned before, we attempt to conduct 2-class recognition in DEAP, AMIGOS, and PMEmo for a fair comparison with previous works.
 Therefore, the annotations should be relabeled to the appropriate classes.

-Focusing on user independent emotion recognition with large scale subjects, we should pay more attention to the personal specificity.
-The different emotion thresholds result in that the same V/A score totally maps to the opposite emotion state between different subjects.
-It should be noted we involved the subject threshold just for generating proper subject-specific emotional classes.
-The user-independent model should not focus on on a specific individual user but deal with greatly varying individual differences.
-But it doesn't mean that we can ignore the subject-specificity when recreating the binary label from the original dispersed annotation.
+Focusing on user-independent emotion recognition with large-scale subjects, we should pay more attention to personal specificity.
+Different emotion thresholds result in the same V/A score totally mapping to the opposite emotional state between different subjects.
+It should be noted that we involved the subject threshold just for generating proper subject-specific emotional classes.
+The user-independent model should not focus on a specific individual user but deal with greatly varying individual differences.
+But it does not mean that we can ignore the subject specificity when recreating the binary label from the original dispersed annotation.
 When mapping the 1-9 annotations to the binary classes, previous work~\cite{frantzidis2010classification} simply discretized the annotations into low ($\leq$5) and high ($\geq$5) V/A states.
-The reference~\cite{simonyan2014very} points out that since the subjective ratings also possess the non-stationarity and subject-specificity, the fixed threshold may not be suitable for all individual preferences.
-If we attempt to validate the generalization of our work in large scale data, personal threshold generating subject-specific emotional classes are essential.
-Specifically, inspired by the strategy in~\cite{yin2017cross,frantzidis2010classification} for binary classification, we calculate the subject's emotion threshold with discrete annotations as the example of one subject (Subject-ID: 10031 from PMEmo) shown in Fig.~\ref{fig:threshold}.
+The reference~\cite{simonyan2014very} points out that since the subjective ratings also possess the nonstationarity and subject specificity, the fixed threshold may not be suitable for all individual preferences.
+If we attempt to validate the generalization of our work in large-scale data, personal threshold generating subject-specific emotional classes is essential.
+Specifically, inspired by the strategy in~\cite{frantzidis2010classification} for binary classification, we calculate the subject's emotion threshold with discrete annotations as the four-steps procedure.
+The example of one subject (Subject-ID: 10031 from PMEmo) is shown in Fig.~\ref{fig:threshold}.
 The statistics of each class after label recreation is shown in Table~\ref{statistics}.
 It validates the relabeled processing will not cause imbalanced label distribution.